-Objective 3.
-Assist in the restoration of 2000 historic properties by 2019.
+Objective 4.
+Assist in the restoration of 2,000 historic properties by 2031.

-Program: Cultural Development Activity: State Historic Preservation Office (SHPO) State Outcome Goal: Economic Development Strategies 3.1 Increase the number of historic properties listed in the National 3.2 Register.
-Administer federal and state tax credit programs for the restoration of historic commercial and residential buildings.
-3.3 Allocate and oversee funds for the restoration of 3.4 properties as a result of Section 106 mitigation.
-Provide funding for the Main Street Facade Restoration program.
-3.5 Fully implement federal and state programs mandated for the purpose of this objective.
-Indicators Output Outcome Efficiency Number of historic properties restored using grants.
-Properties renovated through the Tax Credit programs.
+4.1 Increase the number of historic properties listed in the National Register.

+- 4.2 Administer federal and state tax credit programs for the restoration of historic commercial buildings. - 4.3 Provide funding for the Main Street Redevelopment Incentive Grant program. - 4.4 Fully implement federal and state programs mandated for the purpose of this objective.

+Output Number of historic properties restored using grants.

+Outcome Properties renovated through the Tax Credit programs.

 Private investment generated through Tax Credit programs.

 Number of properties placed in the National Register.

 Number of historic properties preserved.

-Private Investment leveraged in Louisiana historic properties for every dollar of state/federal investment.
+Efficiency Private Investment leveraged in Louisiana historic properties for every dollar of state/federal investment.

 Restoration/artisan/construction jobs created for the Cultural Economy by tax credit programs, venture capital, and investment leveraged.

-We are required to report most of these figures as part of our annual federal grant application to the National Park Service.
+We are required to report the number of tax credit projects and rehabilitation grants awarded as part of our annual federal grant application to the National Park Service.
 We are also required to report the number of properties listed in the National Register as part of that same annual federal grant application process.
 The number of properties entered into the Register gives a year-by-year indication of the progress of the Register program in recognizing Louisiana's most significant historic properties.
-This recognition helps provide the vital architectural setting for Louisiana's Cultural Economy, as do the tax incentive programs.
+This recognition helps provide the vital architectural setting for Louisiana's Cultural assets, as do the tax incentive programs.
 Indeed, the federal and state Tax Credit programs for historic preservation generate by far the largest number of private dollars and venture capital of any of our programs.
-The number of buildings renovated and the amount of private investment leveraged provides excellent documentation for these programs' impact upon the economy -- especially the construction industry.
+The number of buildings renovated, and the amount of private investment leveraged provides excellent documentation for these programs' impact upon the economy -- especially the construction industry.
 Comparing the total amount of private investment leveraged in our various historic preservation programs with our state and federally budgeted dollars shows the value and efficiency of historic preservation in our state.
 Finally, the number of artisan/construction jobs created through tax incentive programs is a key measure of the impact of the Cultural Economy as a recovery engine.